Complexity of Error Bounds for Systems of Linear Inequalities: Main Results

-The following theorem, established in \cite[Theorem 3.1]{WTY2025}, provides a precise estimate of the global error bound modulus for a proper lower semicontinuous convex function.
-The authors offered a self-contained proof based solely on the Ekeland variational principle.
-This result is a key tool used in this paper.
+The following result, established in \cite[Theorem 3.1]{WTY2025}, provides an exact representation of the global error bound modulus for proper lower semicontinuous convex functions.
+The proof relies solely on the Ekeland variational principle and plays a central role in our analysis.